 Attendees want sessions that have been specifically tailored to address the priorities and concerns of retail banking institutions.
 They are generally not interested in sessions that present research findings (e.g., data dumps).

-- Data analytics, predictive analytics, AI and big data
+- Data analytics, predictive analytics, AI, big data, and machine learning

 - Customer experience strategies (CX and UX)

 - Digital transformation strategies